-- (c) If the Panel is minded to make a declaration, it will normally issue a supplementary brief on orders at that time. - (d) If a party would like to address in its submissions any other issue or question not raised in a brief (either for that party or generally), it should be clearly identified as additional. - (e) Parties are usually provided with 2 business days from receipt of a brief to provide submissions and 1 business day from receipt of submissions to provide rebuttal submissions.
+- (c) If the Panel is minded to make a declaration, it will normally issue a supplementary brief on orders at that time. - (d) If a party would like to address in its submissions any other issue or question not raised in a brief (either for that party or generally), it should be clearly identified as additional.

+- (e) Parties are usually provided with 2 business days from receipt of a brief to provide submissions and 1 business day from receipt of submissions to provide rebuttal submissions.
 However, shorter or longer times may be allowed.
-The Panel may also require that certain documents be provided prior to submissions.

-(f) If a submission is provided after the time specified by the Panel, the Panel may decide not to consider it.
+The Panel may also require that certain documents be provided prior to submissions. - (f) A party required to provide a document, or who has accepted an invitation to make a submission, must do so by the time specified by the Panel.
+If a document or submission is provided after the time specified by the Panel, the Panel may continue with the proceedings without regard to the document or submission.